+II.B.2.
+Faculty members must:

-II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)
+demonstrate commitment to the delivery of safe, equitable, II.B.2.b)

+high-quality, cost-effective, patient-centered care; (Core)

 Background and Intent: Patients have the right to expect quality, cost-effective care with patient safety at its core.
 The foundation for meeting this expectation is formed during residency and fellowship.
 Faculty members model these goals and continually strive for improvement in care and cost, embracing a commitment to the patient and the community they serve.